4 Nights – from €1099

 ** DPRK Visa and return flights from Beijing included!
 Taking the train is possible and you’ll be eligible for a discount.
 Contact us! **

-In this 4-night tour of North Korea, discover the highlights with a tour of the major political sites in Pyongyang, a visit to the DMZ and even make an off-the-beaten-track visit to the satellite city of Pyongsong, often referred to as the ‘Silicon Valley of North Korea’.
+In this 4-night tour of North Korea, discover the highlights with a tour of the major political sites in Pyongyang, a visit to the DMZ and even make an off-the-beaten-track visit to the city of Nampo.
 This is an action-packed tour of the DPRK not short on variety!

 DAY 1 – DEPART FOR PYONGYANG

 At 10:30am, meet us inside Terminal 2 of the Beijing Capital International Airport to check in for our scheduled departure of 13:05pm.
 We will hand out your DPRK visas at this time.
 Timings to be confirmed.

 We will then fly to Pyongyang, the capital of the DPRK, home to the most iconic monuments and political sites.
 Our Korean tour guides will be meet us at the airport with a warm welcome.

 Our first stop will be the Arch of Triumph, the world’s largest triumphal arch.
 From the top, we will get our first panorama view of Pyongyang city!

 Check into the Koryo Hotel, our deluxe accommodation in the heart of Pyongyang popular with local residents, foreign diplomats, delegations, NGOs.
 We will enjoy a welcome dinner in the revolving restaurant.